sagunjaiswal/daily-javaScript/DAY-15/description.md

 **TYPE COERCION WITH - OPERATOR**

-- usually tries to convert to a number nut not always
+- usually tries to convert to a number but not always
 - '100' - 100 //0
 - 100 - '100' //0
 - '' - 1//-1 (reason : Number("") is 0 , 0-1=-1